zzxzzk115/VSoftRenderer/README.md

 Build it automatically:

-Just double-click `build_windows.bat ` or you can simply use Jetbrains CLion to debug or release.
+Just double-click `BuildWindows.bat ` or you can simply use Jetbrains CLion to debug or release.

 Build it manually: